How to choose your petty cash custodian

 What are the responsibilities of a petty cash custodian?

-While it’s not a full-time gig, the petty cash duties should not be underestimated.
+Whilst it’s not a full-time gig, the petty cash duties should not be underestimated.
 It takes somebody who’s well-organised and has a good eye for details.
 Here are just some of the tasks associated with being a petty cash custodian:

-1. Crediting the petty cash fund
+Crediting the petty cash fund

 Your custodian will receive a designated amount of money from accounting to be placed into the petty cash pot.
 Working with an imprest system (which is widely regarded as the best form of petty cash system), the cash box will be filled up to the same total amount at the beginning of each month.

+Of course, the key feature here is to make sure that none of the money slips out before it’s locked away in the petty cash box.
 If cash gets lost between coming out of the main expenses account and going into the petty cash fund, it’s unlikely to ever be found again.
-Yikes
+Yikes.

 Best bet is for your petty cash custodian to simply use a sealed envelope with the top-up amount written on the front.
 It should then be carried from the accounting department straight to the petty cash box location.
 Plus, the custodian should count the cash again before placing it into the box to ensure that the amount written was in fact the amount inside the envelope.

-2. Sticking to the petty cash policy
+Sticking to the petty cash policy

 Each policy is different, since they align with your company’s needs.
 But in general, a petty cash policy details how the money can be spent, on what types of purchases and the maximum amount during a single transaction.

-The role of your custodian involves not only abiding by the policy themself but ensuring that your people also follow the guidelines put in place.
+The role of your custodian involves not only abiding by the policy themselves but ensuring that your people also follow the guidelines put in place.
 The petty cash officer is there to set a good example.

 In addition to following protocol when people try to get around the rulebook, in some instances of regular misuse, petty cash custodians will send out company-wide emails referring to the petty cash policy to make their point heard.

-3. Filling out those petty cash vouchers
+Filling out those petty cash vouchers

 When an employee requests petty cash, they can’t just take it once approved.
 Everything must be logged and recorded, to ensure the cash is easy to track.
 This is also incredibly important for when external parties, such as auditors, go back through the records.